cunnie/writings/NaNoWriMo.md

 She had taken care of herself.
 It wasn't easy, she'd grant that.
 Gym every
 morning: treadmill, bicycle, and then the half-hour with her trainer.

-Her trainer — God he was hot.
+Her trainer — he was, for lack of a better word, hot.
 She had been working with him for the last two years.
 There was a period when their relationship began to become personal, when he shared about the overwhelming sense of loneliness that sometimes strikes him in mid-morning when he has no clients.
 She wanted to reach out and touch him, caress his head in her bosom, tell him that things were okay.

 But things shifted, and he never mentioned that again.
 She wished she had reached out to him that one time, that maybe their relationship would have